What Does It Mean to Have Low Vision?

 This tests, generally, visual acuity in people with low vision but may not be an indication of what they can and cannot see.
 If a person is unable to read past the third line of letters, they are classified as a person with low vision.

 Other tests may include the examination of your pupils to see how they react to shapes and light.
 Special eye drops may be used to enlarge the pupils so that your doctor may examine the inner parts of your eye.

 Low vision is widely associated with the elderly; however it is not a result of the natural aging process.
-Low vision is directly related to eye diseases or eye injuries that are often the cause.
+This condition is directly related to eye diseases or eye injuries that are often the cause.

-Common diseases that could cause low vision are cataracts, glaucoma, diabetic retinopathy, and macular degeneration.
-Age-related macular degeneration is the cause of 45 percent of reported low vision cases in America.
+Common diseases that could cause this condition are cataracts, glaucoma, diabetic retinopathy, and macular degeneration.
+Macular degeneration is the most common cause, as it affects 1.6 million adults in the United States.

 Unfortunately, there is no corrective treatment for low vision.
 The only way to treat it is to adapt and learn to see again with your new vision.
 A number of visual aids are available for those with low vision.